elvaluuu/gitskills/README.md

 # gitskills from github to local repository.
-# a new brand is quick.
+# Creating a new branch is quick AND simple.